ursatile/automate/README.md

 #### AutoMate.WebApp

-The web app project is built on .NET Framework 4.6.2 and ASP.NET.
-It has a set of ASP.NET MVC controllers which manage the web frontend, and a set of WebAPI controllers that provide the REST API we'll use during the workshop to query and modify records within the system.
+The web app project includes a set of ASP.NET MVC controllers which manage the web frontend, and a set of WebAPI controllers that provide the REST API we'll use during the workshop to query and modify records within the system.

 The web app uses the Autofac IoC container; services are configured in the `Application_Start` method in `global.asax.cs`